erochest/sigil/README.md

 ### GpWord

-`GpWord` is the basic value type for gplang.
+`GpWord` is the basic value type for Sigil.

 ```haskell
 newtype Symbol = Text